Black-capped chickadee: Taxonomy

-In 1760, French zoologist Mathurin Jacques Brisson included a description of the black-capped chickadee in his Ornithologie based on a specimen collected in Canada.
+In 1760, French zoologist Mathurin Jacques Brisson included a description of the black-capped chickadee in his book Ornithologie based on a specimen collected in Canada.
 He used the French name La mésange a tête noire de Canada and the Latin Parus Canadensis Atricapillus.
-Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
-When in 1766, Swedish naturalist Carl Linnaeus updated his Systema Naturae for the 12th edition, he added 240 species that had been previously described by Brisson.
+Although Brisson gave it Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
+In 1766, Swedish naturalist Carl Linnaeus published the 12th edition of his Systema Naturae, which included 240 species that had been previously described by Brisson.
 One of these was the black-capped chickadee.
 Linnaeus included a brief description, coined the binomial name Parus atricapillus and cited Brisson's work.
-The type location was subsequently restricted to the site of Quebec in Canada.
-The specific epithet atricapillus is Latin for 'black-haired' from 'black' and 'hair of the head'.
+The specific epithet atricapillus is Latin for "black-haired" from ater (black) and capillus (hair of the head).

-Though originally placed in the genus Parus with most other tits, mtDNA cytochrome b sequence data and morphology suggest that separating Poecile more adequately expresses these birds' relationships.
-The genus Poecile had been introduced by German naturalist Johann Jakob Kaup in 1829.
+Though originally placed in the genus Parus with most other tits, mtDNA cytochrome b sequence data and morphology suggested that separating Poecile more adequately expressed these birds' relationships.
+The genus Poecile had been introduced by German naturalist Johann Jakob Kaup in 1829, and the American Ornithologists' Union moved the black-capped chickadee into this genus in 1998.
 Molecular phylogenetic studies have shown that the black-capped chickadee is sister to the mountain chickadee (Poecile gambeli).

+The following cladogram shows the relationships between the various chickadee species, a subset of genus Poecile:

-At one time, the black-capped chickadee was considered by some to be conspecific with the willow tit of Eurasia, due to their very similar appearance.
-This is reflected in an older version of the Peterson Field Guide for the Birds of Britain and Europe, which states "N Am.
-Black-Capped Chickadee" as an alternate name for the willow tit.
-In fact, the willow tit, black-capped chickadee, marsh tit, and Carolina chickadee are all very similar to one another in appearance.
-Nine subspecies are recognised.
+Until the late 1900s, the black-capped chickadee was considered by some to be conspecific with the willow tit of Eurasia and the Carolina chickadee, due to their very similar appearance.
+A 1989 study demonstrated that the Willow tit and black-capped chickadee were different species; however, the distinction of the Carolina chickadee remained in question until 2005.